Northern Alliance: Commanders and factions

-The United Front was formed in late 1996 against the Taliban government by opposition factions.
+The Northern Alliance was formed in late 1996 against the Taliban government by opposition factions.
 Since early 1999, Ahmad Shah Massoud was the only main leader able to defend his territory against the Taliban, and as such remained as the main de facto political and military leader of the United Front recognized by members of all the different ethnic groups.
 Massoud decided on the main political line and the general military strategy of the alliance.
 A part of the United Front military factions, such as Junbish-i Milli or Hezb-e Wahdat, did not fall under the direct control of Massoud but remained under their respective regional or ethnic leaders.

 Military commanders of the United Front were either independent or belonged to one of the following political parties: